 If people view and are able to understand, they will cooperate, they will report back.
 If they don’t understand, you just lost your most basic building block.

-When checking your next project management software try to think about how easy it will be for other people to understand your plan.
+When checking into your next project management software try to think about how easy it will be for other people to understand your plan.

 If people view and understand, they will cooperate, and they will report back.